Jonathan Band PLLC

 Jonathan Band helps shape the laws governing intellectual property and the Internet through a combination of legislative and appellate advocacy.
-He has represented clients with respect to the drafting of the Digital Millennium Copyright Act (DMCA), the PRO-IP Act, the Stop Online Piracy Act (SOPA), and other federal and state statutes relating to intellectual property and the Internet.
+He has represented clients with respect to the drafting of the Digital Millennium Copyright Act (DMCA), the Stop Online Piracy Act (SOPA), and other federal and state statutes relating to intellectual property and the Internet.
 He complements this legislative advocacy by filing amicus briefs in significant cases related to these provisions.

 Mr. Band's deep substantive knowledge of the application of intellectual property law to information technology permits him to counsel clients on complex copyright issues.
 Mr. Band is an adjunct professor at the Georgetown University Law Center, and has written extensively on intellectual property and the Internet, including the books Interfaces on Trial, Interfaces on Trial 2.0, and Interfaces on Trial 3.0, and over 100 articles.